MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

 ### Configure custom profiles

-In this section, you use the X server on `myWindowsVM` to create custom profiles for managed servers.
+In this section, you use the X server on `myWindowsVM` to create custom profiles for the managed servers `mspVM1` and `mspVM2.`

 Make sure you're still on your Windows machine.
 If you're not, remotely connect to `myWindowsVM`.

-Then, configure custom profiles on `mspVM1` and `mspVM2`.

 #### Configure the custom profile for mspVM1

-Use the following steps to configure a custom profile on `mspVM1`:
+Use the following steps to configure a custom profile for `mspVM1`:

 1. Use the following commands to connect to `mspVM1` from a command prompt: